Ichoran/teensy-stimulus/C/README.md

-# C interface to Teensy-Stimulus
+# C interface to Ticklish

-The files here contain a minimal interface to the Teensy Stimulus board usable from C or languages that have a C interface.
+The files here contain a minimal C interface to the Ticklish stimulus delivery software for the Teensy 3 series of boards.
+You can also use this interface from languages with a C FFI (foreign function interface).

 ## Requirements